The Con (video game): Plot

-A Con artist is introduced to underground fighting by Reina.
-He/she wins twice and then the protagonist is taught how to make money, and he/she has to do the following: Fight to win, Pull off a comeback con, start like a loser and make a comeback, and take a dive, start like a winner and then lose.
+A con artist is introduced to underground fighting by Reina.
+He/she wins twice and then the protagonist is taught how to make money, and he/she has to do the following: Fight to win, pull off a comeback con, start like a loser and make a comeback, and take a dive, start like a winner and then lose.

 Then the protagonist confronts Reina and tells her they are done.
 Reina says she owns him/her.
 Reina is killed by the protagonist who claims no one owns him.
 The protagonist then recruits two other fighters and form a team.
 Team (name) fight to get invited to the Big Time, where the winners of the tournament get 10 million dollars.
-They defeat Boneyard and his team Phantom of rank D (24-2), Smoke and his team Extreme of rank C (26-2),Shaman and his team Demoish of team B (36-2), Cinder and her team Crimson of rank A (52-6) and optionally, Cornfed and his team Triumph (57-0) (it is not required to defeat team Triumph to go to the Big Time Tournament.)
-But when that team jumps to rank A, Smoke, whom they fought at rank C, will want to join his/her team.
+They defeat Boneyard and his team Phantom of rank D (24-2), Smoke and his team Extreme of rank C (26-2), Shaman and his team Demoish of team B (36-2), Cinder and her team Crimson of rank A (52-6) and optionally, Cornfed and his team Triumph (57-0) (it is not required to defeat team Triumph to go to the Big Time Tournament).
+When that team jumps to rank A, Smoke, whom they fought at rank C, wants to join his/her team.
 If the protagonist wants him, he/she is going to have to choose which fighting style Smoke is going to fight as.
-Yes, Smoke masters every style in the game.
-But at the cost of another team member.
+Smoke masters every style in the game, but at the cost of another team member.
 One is going home, while Smoke joins the team.
 If he/she says no, he leaves immediately and there is no other chance.
 After some fights, the old team member comes back to take his/her old place.
 The protagonist can choose to keep Smoke or kick Smoke out.

-Once they get to the Big Time tournament, the gang talk about the protagonist, but Kuro remains confident that Shades will take care of that team. te that team fights to the finals, in the semi-finals defeating Shades and his team Collosus.
-But something strange happens during the finals.
-If the player accepted Smoke's offer, it is revealed he was infiltrating as he was never on the protagonist's side to begin with, alongside Cornfed and Kuro (they may have fought Cornfed at rank S already.)
+Once they get to the Big Time tournament, the gang talk about the protagonist, but Kuro remains confident that Shades will take care of that team.
+That team fights to the finals, in the semi-finals defeating Shades and his team Collosus, but something strange happens during the finals.
+If the player accepted Smoke's offer, it is revealed he was infiltrating as he was never on the protagonist's side to begin with, alongside Cornfed and Kuro (they may have fought Cornfed at rank S already).
 If he/she did not accept the offer, or Smoke eventually got kicked out to get the old team member back, one of the team members is killed by Smoke.
 Either way, that team is going to have to fight team Menace with two members against the three.

-But still, they defeat team Menace and bring home that prize money, and Kuro is arrested.
+Still, they defeat team Menace and bring home that prize money, and Kuro is arrested.